-In this study, we propose a framework to classify the explanation necessity of AI medical applications.
-The framework consists of two main flows: one for determining inter-observer variability (First Flow; see Fig. \ref{ffr}) and one for representing dimensionality (Second Flow; see Fig. \ref{ffr}).

-Firstly, the user needs to compute the average values of inter-observer variability from a group of observers with the same and different experience levels to justify the variability of experts' observations ('Same level of experience'; Fig. \ref{ffr}), and the robustness of the evaluation protocol ('Different level of experience'; Fig. \ref{ffr}).
-Using the average thresholds ('Calculate Average Threshhold'; Fig. \ref{ffr}) of these two inter-observer variabilities, the user identifies the two 'Initial Explanation necessity classification' (see Fig. \ref{ffr}; Table 1. ; Table 2.).
-If the two categories are not the same, an adjudicating expert identifies which class is more appropriate for the case and they continue to the next step.
-The second flow of the framework involves the representation dimensionality of the application ('Representation dimentionality'; Fig. \ref{f1}).
-Lastly, the results of the two flows are passed through an 'XAI Need Decision' statement where if the results are the same the final class of XAI need is determined ('Category decision').
-If the explanation class is not the same, an adjudicating expert identifies which class is more appropriate for the application (see Fig. \ref{ffr})
+In this study, we propose a framework to classify the explanation necessity of AI medical applications, comprising two main flows: inter-observer variability assessment (First Flow) and representation dimensionality evaluation (Second Flow) (see Fig. \ref{math}d.).
+The first flow requires users to compute the average inter-observer variability for groups of observers with the same and different experience levels to assess expert variability ('Same level of experience') and the robustness of the evaluation protocol ('Different levels of experience'; Fig. \ref{math}d.).
+Based on these averages ('Calculate Average Threshold'; Fig. \ref{math}d.), users identify the 'Initial Explanation Necessity Classification' (Fig. \ref{math}d.; Table 1; Table 2).
+If the classifications differ, an adjudicating expert determines the most appropriate category before proceeding.
+The second flow evaluates the representation dimensionality of the application ('Representation Dimensionality').
+The outcomes of both flows are then passed through an 'XAI Need Decision' statement.
+If the results align, the final class of explanation necessity is determined ('Category Decision').
+If they differ, an adjudicating expert resolves the discrepancy (see Fig. \ref{math}d.).